Skip to main content Skip to main navigation

 It is estimated the industry employs over 640,000 people across its major subsectors: road transport; logistics; warehousing; and stevedoring, with a gender distribution of 21% female and 79% male.
 There are approximately 190,681 enterprises in the industry with 98.5% being small business.

-Transport and Logistics workforce planning and development
+Transport and Logistics Training Package

 The Australian Vocational Education and Training (VET) system aims to provide individuals with work-ready skills for the labour market – skills that businesses and industries need to be highly productive and internationally competitive.